Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 The IRS recognizes HBOT as a qualified medical expense only when it meets two conditions:

-At Wellness Elite Fitness, all HBOT sessions are physician-supervised by Dr. Chaudhari, meaning every member who chooses to use HSA or FSA funds receives a documented prescription and clinical oversight that satisfies IRS requirements and insurance auditors.
+At Wellness Elite Fitness, members who choose to use HSA or FSA funds can obtain a documented prescription and physician guidance through Dr. Chaudhari's independent practice, Elite Aesthetic MD—located on-site inside WEF—satisfying IRS requirements and insurance auditors.

 The Difference: HSA vs. FSA